bijanbina/Assistant/README.md

 It exercise google translate as it core side to scan selected text, ask for better translation and if it's not already in the "phrase book" prompt for append in database.

-Acknowledgment
+Acknowledgments
 --------------
-In this project I use following library which are realy helpful and can't achieve this conquer without their afford
+Assistant used following library, I just want to mention that this conquer can't achieved without their affords.
 - Google Translate API
 - sed
 - wget